 A sample Kubernetes cluster with over 100k PVs on a single InfiniBox

 One of the important features is the ability to take over an existing PV and later control it as any other “natively” created volume.
 It can be used by customers migrating PVs created with our old Dynamic Volumes provisioner, or those migrating PVs from legacy storage systems into their new InfiniBox array.
 It can be used also to recover an environment at the DR site, leveraging InfiniBox replication.
-And, it can be used in conjunction with our Neutrix Cloud to migrate containerized workloads among Kubernetes clusters on-premises and in the public clouds - including managed offerings, such as AWS Elastic Kubernetes Service (EKS).

 Customers may leverage all standard InfiniBox functionality to enrich their Kubernetes experience.
 For example, QoS policies can be applied to all PVs associated with a Kubernetes StorageClass to ensure proper performance for stateful applications.
 InfiniBox real-time performance metrics, as well as historical performance information can be tracked using InfiniMetrics and InfiniVerse tools.